Cal Poly IFC Mission Statement

 ΣΦΕ – Sigma Phi Epsilon

-Providing alcohol to minors, purchasing and serving alcohol in bulk at an open party with unrestricted access by non-member.
+Providing alcohol to minors; serving alcohol at an open party with unrestricted access by non-members.

 Cal Poly Fraternity & Sorority Life